Serving all of Michigan

 The key characteristics of aggravated assault in Michigan include:

-• Injuries such as broken bones, deep cuts, or injuries requiring medical attention must be significant.
+• Injuries such as broken bones, deep cuts, or harm that requires medical treatment.

-Aggravated assault is also a misdemeanor but with harsher penalties, including:
+Aggravated assault is also a misdemeanor but carries harsher penalties, including:

 • Up to 1 year in jail.